pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     python3 <(curl -Ss https://raw.githubusercontent.com/pelavarre/byoverbs/refs/heads/main/bin/turtling.py) --yolo

+You can get your second Terminal Window Pane easy quick somewhere.
-You can get your second Terminal Window Pane from the gCloud Shell TMux Keyboard Shortcut ⌃B ⇧% that means Add Pane > Insert Right
+Like you can get your second Pane inside of a gCloud Shell from the Keyboard Shortcut ⌃B ⇧% of the TMux tradition.
+ReplIt speaks this idea as Add Pane > Insert Right. macOS speaks this idea as Terminal > Shell > New Window

 ## Welcome

-Welcome to our Game
+Welcome to our Turtling Game

 **Four Steps** =>